valancej/documentation/_general/account/new-user-signup.md

 ---
-title: Signing Up For Codeship
+title: Signing Up For A New Codeship Account
 weight: 10
 tags:
 - account